CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/authentication/API-KEYS-ORGANIZATION.md

-# 🔑 API Keys Organization Guide
+# 🔑 JWT Token Organization Guide

 ## 📁 **Proper File Structure**

-This document explains the proper organization of API keys and related files in the MediaMTX Camera Service project.
+This document explains the proper organization of JWT tokens and related files in the MediaMTX Camera Service project.

+**⚠️ IMPORTANT**: This system now uses JWT tokens for authentication, not API keys.
+This document has been updated to reflect the current implementation.

 ### ✅ **Current Structure**